Why is Local Food Better for You and More?

 To make all this possible, these foods are typically picked before they are ripe, and so they never had the chance to reach maximum nutritious potential.
 Also, these conventional foods may be chemically treated or irradiated to slow down the rotting process .

-Foods grown for larger suppliers, like grocery stores are often grown for quantity not quality, because they need to meet the needs of their large buyers.
+Foods grown for larger suppliers, like grocery stores are often grown for quantity not quality, because they need to meet the needs of their large amount of buyers.

-Locally grown is typically picked within the last 24 hours at its peak ripeness, this is when its nutrition content is high and its flavors are wonderful.
-Locally grown is dependent on producing high quality produce to make it appealing to the small local market, which means it tastes wonderful and that quality is more importance than quantity .
+Locally grown is typically picked within the last 24 hours at its peak ripeness.
+This is when its nutrition content is high and its flavors are wonderful.
+Locally grown is dependent on producing high quality produce to make it appealing to the small local market, which means it tastes wonderful and that quality is more important than quantity .
 At local markets, there’s often unusual or heirloom varieties that are fun to try too.

 Is Local Food Better than Organic food?

 Grain finishing creates an unnatural balance of fatty acids.
-Grassfed is higher in the healthy omega 3 fatty acids.
-Organic certified does not guarantee this, it just means that animal was not given conventional gmo grain.
+Grass fed is higher in the healthy omega 3 fatty acids.
+Organic certified does not guarantee this, it just means that the animal was not given conventional gmo grain.

 These animals also could still be living in tight quarters or being shipped out to cruel slaughter houses.
-The small farmer often hires a mobile butcher to come to their property and harvest the animal, which is a lot less stressful for the animal.
+The small farmer often hires a mobile butcher to come to their property and harvests the animal on the farm, which is a lot less stressful for the animal.